 Here’s my two-day itinerary filled with things to do for first-time visitors to Philadelphia.

 Where to Stay in Philadelphia

 Philadelphia is home to many great hotels.
-However, for your first visit, try the Hotel Monaco (Affiliate Link).
+However, for your first visit, try the Hotel Monaco.
 Located steps from Independence Hall, this elegant hotel is a great respite from the city and has very comfortable rooms.
 Even better, some rooms have views overlooking Independence Hall.

 There’s no better place to start your visit to Philadelphia than at Independence Hall.
-It was here where the Declaration of Independence was ratified and signed.
-The complex’s buildings were also used as the the U.S. Capitol and Supreme Court chambers in the late 1700s.
+It was here that the Declaration of Independence was ratified and signed.
+The complex’s buildings were also used as the U.S. Capitol and Supreme Court chambers in the late 1700s.

-Tickets to Independence Hall are free, but offered on a first-come, first-served basis.
-To ensure you can get tickets for the time you want, get them ahead of time and pay only a $1.50 processing fee.
+Tickets to Independence Hall are free but offered on a first-come, first-served basis.
+To ensure you can get tickets for the time you want, get them ahead of time and pay only a $1.00 processing fee.
 Tickets can be reserved here.
 For more information, check out our full article about visiting Independence Hall.